infobloxopen/themis/README.md

 ```

 #### Aggregation
 In case if content item expects `string` key and selector provides a key of type `list of strings` the content item can iterate over several paths using each string from the provided `list of string` key as an individual `string` key.
 The result will be an aggregated value obtained from several paths.
-The way how data is aggregated depends on the `aggregation` field defined for the content item.
+The way how data is aggregated depends on the `aggregation` field defined in selector expression.

 The allowable values for `aggregation` fields are
 - **disable** - aggregation is disabled (default value).
-If selector provides `list of strings` key instead of `string` key to the content item with disabled aggregation - it will result in error.
+If selector provides `list of strings` key where `string` key is expected by content item - it will result in error.
-- **return first** - content item will return the value from the first encountered existing path.
+- **return first** - selector will return the value from the first encountered existing path.
 Other paths corresponding to the remaining strings in the `list of strings` key will be skipped.
 This aggregation type can be defined with any content item type.
 - **append** - this aggregation type can only be applied to content item of type `list of strings`.
 The aggregated value will be the list of all strings from the content values found at the paths constructed from the `list of strings` key.
 The order of strings in the aggregated value is preserved.
 - **append unique** - the same as aggregation type **append** but all duplicate strings will be removed from the aggregated value.